OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-23.md

 ## 1 Chronicles 23:18

-The son of Izhar was Shelomith the chief.
+Izhar's son was Shelomith, who was the leader and chief.

 ---